A Guide to Competitive Swimming

 To enter into these competitions, you will first need to achieve Qualifying Times.

 County times – these are the qualifying times required to swim in the County Championships in February/March each year, your chance to become the county champion!
-Times vary slightly each year and can be found ASA website.
+Times vary slightly each year and can be found on the Swim Lancashire website.
 Qualifying Times have to be achieved within the 9 months prior to the closing date for entries, usually early January, but can be achieved in any Club competition, Open Meet.

 Regional Times – one step up from County Times and enable the swimmer to swim in the Regional Championships in May/June and November.
 Again Regional times have to be achieved in the 9 months prior to the closing date for entries – but can only be achieved in licenced meets i.e. not league galas or time trials.